sharyngoot/cypress-testrail-reporter/README.md

 **runName**: _string_ (optional) name of the Testrail run.

+**runId**: _number_  runId number which has the dynamic filtering of test cases.
+This will be the test cases used to create a of the Testrail run.

 **includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run. set to false to return test runs based on filter or section/group.

 **groupId**: _string_ (optional: needs "includeAllInTestRun": false ) The ID of the section/group